Automatic Severity Classification of Dysarthric speech by using Self-supervised Model with Multi-task Learning: Experiments

 \subsection{Experimental details}

 Following the findings from \cite{hernandez2022cross}, we choose XLS-R \cite{babu2021xls} with 300M parameters, which is the self-supervised model trained with cross-lingual data, as the pre-trained model.
 We optimize the batch size of $4$ using the Adam optimizer for $100$ epochs.
 Similar to \cite{babu2021xls}, we use the Adam parameters with learning rate $\gamma = 2\times10^{-5}$, $\beta_1=0.9$, $\beta_2=0.98$, and $\epsilon=10^{-8}$.
 Using the validation set, we keep the best model with the final loss $\mathcal{L}$.
-We report the best classification accuracy of three $e$s in \cref{tab:results}, where the best $e$ found was $e=20$.
+We report the best classification accuracy achieved through grid-searching the hyperparameters, with the optimal values being $\alpha=0.1$ and $e=30$ in \Cref{tab:results}.